 Monitoring Query Performance

-Setting Up the System for Monitoring
+Setting Up System Monitoring Preferences

 Adjusting the Logging Frequency